Skip to content

 GET /api/v1/al/auln-xxxxx/simplified?x=100&y=hello

-For ease of reading, the example shows content before URLEncode; actual URL parameters need to be URLEncoded
+For ease of reading, the example shows the content before URLEncode.
+Actual URL parameters need to be URLEncoded.

-In some cases, if POST requests cannot be sent, the GET method can also be used to call the interface.
+In some cases, if a POST request cannot be sent, the GET method can also be used to call the interface.

-In this example, the x parameter received by the function will be an integer, requiring no type conversion.
+In this example, the x parameter received by the function is an integer, requiring no type conversion.

 Text Only